deemanning/Windows-EBS-Recovery/README.md

 Note: The additional drives (D:, E:, etc...) that were attached to the instance prior to the recovery process may not automatically configure online once the server is powered on.

 This only requires an administrator to manually configure the additional drives as “online” within Disk Management.
-However, by executing the “Windows-Online-Disks" script on the server prior to any update or changes, all disks will automatically configure as online after a full instance recovery.
+However, by executing the “# Windows-Online-Disks" script on the server prior to any update or changes, all disks will automatically configure as online after a full instance recovery.